cmsps/getPids/README.md

 # getPids
 Get PIDs from the BBC HTML schedules.

-This script uses a Python parser to untangle the HTML.
+These scripts uses a Python parser to untangle the HTML.

+getPids (the original version) runs with Python2 _and_ Python3.
+Also, it works in non UTF-8 terminals.

+getPids_3 is simpler and shorter -- it expects Python3 and UTF-8.